What's left as Jan. 6 panel sprints to year-end finish

 The committee has already revealed much of its work at eight hearings over the summer, showing in detail how former President Donald Trump ignored many of his closest advisers and amplified his false claims of election fraud after he lost the 2020 election to Joe Biden.
 Witnesses interviewed by the panel — some of them Trump's closest allies — recounted in videotaped testimony how the former president declined to act when hundreds of his supporters violently attacked the Capitol as Congress certified Biden's victory on Jan.
 6, 2021.

 Lawmakers say there is more to come.
-The nine-member panel — seven Democrats and two Republicans — interviewed witnesses through all of August, and they are planning at least one hearing this month.
-Members are expected to meet and discuss some of their next steps on Tuesday.
+The nine-member panel — seven Democrats and two Republicans — interviewed witnesses through all of August, and they are hoping to have at least one hearing by the end of the month.
+Members met Tuesday to discuss the panel's next steps.

 Because the Jan.
 6 panel is a temporary, or "select," committee, it expires at the end of the current Congress.
 If Republicans take the majority in November's elections, as they are favored to do, they are expected to dissolve the committee in January.
 So the panel is planning to issue a final report by the end of December.

+The panel's Democratic chairman, Mississippi Rep. Bennie Thompson, said after the private members' meeting Tuesday in the Capitol that the committee's goal is to hold a hearing Sept.
+28, but that members were still discussing whether it would happen at all.

+"We'll we're still in the process of talking," Thompson said.
+"If it happens, it will be that date.
+We're not sure at this point."

-The committee is expected to hold at least one hearing, maybe more, before the end of the month.
-Wyoming Rep. Liz Cheney, the Republican vice chairwoman, said the committee “has far more evidence to share with the American people and more to gather.”
+Members of the committee had promised more hearings in September as they wrapped up the series of summer hearings.
+Wyoming Rep. Liz Cheney, the Republican vice chairwoman, said the committee "has far more evidence to share with the American people and more to gather."

 "Doors have opened, new subpoenas have been issued and the dam has begun to break," Cheney said at a July 21 hearing that was held in prime time and watched by 17.7 million people.
 "We have considerably more to do."

-It’s unclear if the next hearings will provide a general overview of what the panel has learned or if they will be focused on new information and evidence.
-The committee conducted several interviews at the end of July and into August with Trump’s Cabinet secretaries, some of whom had discussed invoking the constitutional process in the 25th Amendment to remove Trump from office after the insurrection.
+It's unclear if the hearing would provide a general overview of what the panel has learned or if they would be focused on new information and evidence.
+The committee conducted several interviews at the end of July and into August with Trump's Cabinet secretaries, some of whom had discussed invoking the constitutional process in the 25th Amendment to remove Trump from office after the insurrection.

 The committee has also pursued an interview with conservative activist Virginia "Ginni" Thomas, who's married to Supreme Court Justice Clarence Thomas.
 Lawmakers want to know more about her role in trying to help Trump overturn the election.
 She contacted lawmakers in Arizona and Wisconsin as part of that effort.

+The calculation is different for the former president.
+Members have debated whether they should call Trump, who is the focus of their probe but also a witness who has fought against the investigation in court, denied much of the evidence and floated the idea of presidential pardons for Jan.
+6 rioters.
+Trump is also facing scrutiny in several other investigations, including at the Justice Department and over the classified documents he took to his private club.

+In May the panel subpoenaed McCarthy, R-Calif., and Reps.
+Jim Jordan of Ohio, Scott Perry of Pennsylvania, Andy Biggs of Arizona and Mo Brooks of Alabama.
+The panel has investigated McCarthy's conversations with Trump the day of the attack and meetings the four other lawmakers had with the White House beforehand as Trump and some of his allies worked to overturn his election defeat.

 The committee must shut down within a month after issuing a final report, per its rules.
 But lawmakers could issue some smaller reports before then, perhaps even before the November elections.
-Rep. Bennie Thompson, D-Miss., the panel's chairman, has said there may be an interim report in the fall.
+Thompson said earlier this summer that there may be an interim report in the fall.

 The release of the final report will likely come close to the end of the year so the panel can maximize its time.
 While much of the findings will already be known, the report is expected to thread the story together in a definitive way that lays out the committee's conclusions for history.